EmbersArc/Epigraph/README.md

 See the [tests](tests) for more examples, including the same problem in SOCP form.

 ### Problem Formulation
-The following terms may be passed to the contraint functions:
+The following terms may be passed to the constraint functions:

 | Function | Allowed expressions |
 | --- | --- |